GuillaumeVT/volleyball-referee-angular-app/README.md

 #### Languages

-No translation is currently planned.
+No internationalization is currently planned.

 | Languages        | Status                          |
 |------------------|---------------------------------|